Spydr06/CSpydr/README.md

 - [ ] public/private functions, globals, types and struct members
 - [ ] functions inside of structs
 - [x] lambda expressions (not asynchronous)
+- [ ] generics in functions and structs

 ## Installation